Second Avenue Subway: Phase 2 construction

-The Phase 2 budget was originally $1.5 billion, which would be used to start construction of the tunnels; the MTA reduced the amount of money allocated in the budget, projecting that the agency would not be able to start construction by the end of the 5-year cycle in 2019.
-Although the MTA previously expressed concerns about funding the Capital Program, a spokesman stated that the reduction in funding was a result of uncertain timing and not money problems.
-The delay had upset politicians and residents of East Harlem, who objected to the 3-to-4-year delay.
-In April 2016, the MTA and the State of New York reached a deal to restore funding to Phase 2, with a total of $1.035 billion allocated; this budget was raised by $700 million in May 2017.
 By August 2017, preliminary work on the line was underway, and design of the project was being performed by Phase 2 Partnership, a joint venture of Parsons-Brinckerhoff and STV.
 The EIS and design were finished in 2018.
 In July 2018, the MTA published a Supplemental Environmental Assessment for the SAS FEIS.
 The FTA issued a Finding of No Significant Impact for the project on November 15, 2018.

-A Second Avenue Subway Community Information Center for Phase 2, along 125th Street between Park and Madison Avenues, opened on September 18, 2017, delayed by four months.
-With the election of Joe Biden as U.S. president in 2021, the administration of Joe Biden approved $23 billion in funding for new transit projects across the United States that November, including Phase 2 of the Second Avenue Subway.
-Land acquisition for Phase 2 started in April 2022.
+The administration of Joe Biden approved funding for Phase 2 of the Second Avenue Subway in November 2021, and land acquisition for Phase 2 started in April 2022.
+The MTA began soliciting bids for the first construction contracts in July 2023.
+The MTA awarded a contract for utility relocations in January 2024, In August 2025, the MTA board awarded a $1.97 billion contract for the construction of tunnels for the northern section of Phase 2 to Connect Plus Partners, a joint venture between Halmar International and FCC Construction.

 Phases 3 and 4

 Phase 3, which has no funding commitments, would extend the line southward along Second Avenue from 63rd Street to Houston Street.
 Upon its completion, a new service will operate running between 125th and Houston Streets.
 Phases 2 and 3, classified as a high-priority project by the Trump administration, may cost up to a combined total of $14.2 billion.

 Phase 4, which also has no funding commitments, will provide an extension from Houston Street to a permanent terminus, with storage tracks, at Hanover Square.
-These storage tracks, initially recommended in the SDEIS, would allow for the storage of four trains, and they would run south of Hanover Square from Coenties Slip to a traffic island located near Peter Minuit Plaza at a depth of 110 feet.
+These storage tracks, initially recommended in the SDEIS, would allow for the storage of four trains, and they would run south of Hanover Square from Coenties Slip to a traffic island near Peter Minuit Plaza at a depth of 110 feet.
 The Hanover Square terminal is only planned to be able to turn back 26 trains per hour instead of 30 as less capacity will be needed on the line south of 63rd Street.
 The Hanover Square station will be deep enough to allow for the potential extension of Second Avenue Subway service to Brooklyn through a new tunnel under the East River.